enenflash/Legacy/README.md

 ### Layout
 * All folders that begin with "prototype-" are test functions/arduino ide projects
 * To download and run .ino files, download the file and put it in the folder of the same name to make it a valid arduino IDE project.
+* Code in visualisers/ help visualise raw sensor values and other calculations